nilufrmw/tmp/README.md

 I'm no expert.
-Based oh my understanding so far here is my explanation.
+Based on my understanding so far here is my explanation.
 Also I will avoid embedded related stuff.

 Say we're writing a program to solve a geometry problem in C.